• Skip to main content

 Find it: Bookshop | Amazon

-I absolutely adored William Shakespeare's "lost graphic novel" and so will your kids!
+I absolutely adored reading William Shakespeare's "lost graphic novel" and so will your kids!
 Yorick the skeleton wakes up and starts looking to make some friends.
 He enlists the help of Bones, a nearby dog.
 This clever, clever tale is written in iambic pentameter but the language is completely accessible and all kinds of fun.
 Ages 7 and up.

 Two Stratford Zoo graphic novel book covers